The Search for Parmelia

 In 2013 members of Jeff and Polly’s family toured the cemetery in Belfry, Kentucky, where Emma, Thomas Wallace, and his second wife, Mary E. Bevins, are buried.[14]
 While there are formal gravestones on the site for Thomas and Mary, a rock marks the final resting place of Emma with the inscription of August 27, 1891.
 Like the other dates in Emma’s life, an alternate date of Emma’s death of September 27, 1891, is listed by Katherine Scott and the Runyon Genealogy, p.
 61.

 Jeff and Polly’s family decided that more was needed to better commemorate Emma’s life.
 The Kentucky Heritage Council (Kentucky's State Historic Preservation Office) recommended a historic plaque that would assure the original rock was undisturbed.
-The plaque was placed between the rock marking her grave and the gravestone of her husband, Thomas Wallace, in 2023.
+R.E.
+Rogers Funeral Home[15] in Belfry donated their time and staff to place the plaque between the rock marking her grave and the gravestone of her husband, Thomas Wallace, in 2023.
 The plaque uses the death date on the rock marking her grave, which is to the right of the plaque.

 One hundred and thirty-two years after her death, Jeff and Polly's family celebrates Emma's life.